Quebec: New France (1608–1763)

 In 1608, Samuel de Champlain returned to the region as head of an exploration party.
-On July 3, 1608, with the support of King Henry IV, he founded the Habitation de Québec (now Quebec City) and made it the capital of New France and its regions (which, at the time, were Acadia, Canada and Plaisance in Newfoundland).
-The settlement was built as a permanent fur trading outpost, where First Nations traded their furs for French goods, such as metal objects, guns, alcohol, and clothing.
-Several missionary groups arrived in New France after the founding of Quebec City, like the Recollects in 1615, the Jesuits in 1625 and the Supliciens in 1657.
-Coureurs des bois and Catholic missionaries used river canoes to explore the interior of the North American continent and establish fur trading forts.
+On July 3, 1608, with the support of King Henry IV, he founded the Habitation de Québec (now Quebec City) and made it the capital of New France and its regions.
+The settlement was built as a permanent fur trading outpost, where First Nations traded furs for French goods, such as metal objects, guns, alcohol, and clothing.
+Missionary groups arrived in New France after the founding of Quebec City.
+Coureurs des bois and Catholic missionaries used river canoes to explore the interior and establish fur trading forts.

-The Compagnie des Cent-Associés, which had been granted a royal mandate to manage New France in 1627, introduced the Custom of Paris and the seigneurial system, and forbade settlement in New France by anyone other than Roman Catholics.
-In 1629, Quebec City surrendered, without battle, to English privateers led by David Kirke during the Anglo-French War; in 1632, the English king agreed to return it with the Treaty of Saint-Germain-en-Laye.
-Trois-Rivières was founded at Samuel de Champlain's request in 1634.
+The Compagnie des Cent-Associés, which had been granted a royal mandate to manage New France in 1627, introduced the Custom of Paris and the seigneurial system, and forbade settlement by anyone other than Catholics.
+In 1629, Quebec City surrendered, without battle, to English privateers during the Anglo-French War; in 1632, the English king agreed to return it with the Treaty of Saint-Germain-en-Laye.
+Trois-Rivières was founded at de Champlain's request in 1634.
 Paul de Chomedey de Maisonneuve founded Ville-Marie (now Montreal) in 1642.

-In 1663, the Company of New France ceded Canada to King Louis XIV, who officially made New France into a royal province of France.
+In 1663, the Company of New France ceded Canada to King Louis XIV, who made New France into a royal province of France.
 New France was now a true colony administered by the Sovereign Council of New France from Quebec City.
-A governor-general, assisted by the intendant of New France and the bishop of Quebec City, governed Canada and its administrative dependencies: Acadia, Louisiana and Plaisance.
-The French settlers were mostly farmers and were known as "Canadiens" or "Habitants".
-Though there was little immigration, the colony still grew because of the Habitants' high birth rates.
-In 1665, the Carignan-Salières regiment developed the string of fortifications known as the "Valley of Forts" to protect against Iroquois invasions and brought along with them 1,200 new men.
-To redress the severe gender imbalance and boost population growth, King Louis XIV sponsored the passage of approximately 800 young French women (King's Daughters) to the colony.
+A governor-general, governed Canada and its administrative dependencies: Acadia, Louisiana and Plaisance.
+The French settlers were mostly farmers and known as "Canadiens" or "Habitants".
+Though there was little immigration, the colony grew because of the Habitants' high birth rates.
+In 1665, the Carignan-Salières regiment developed the string of fortifications known as the "Valley of Forts" to protect against Iroquois invasions and brought with them 1,200 new men.
+To redress the gender imbalance and boost population growth, King Louis XIV sponsored the passage of approximately 800 young French women (King's Daughters) to the colony.
 In 1666, intendant Jean Talon organized the first census and counted 3,215 Habitants.
-Talon also enacted policies to diversify agriculture and encourage births, which, in 1672, had increased the population to 6,700.
+Talon enacted policies to diversify agriculture and encourage births, which, in 1672, had increased the population to 6,700.